 “Out of sight” should not mean “out of mind” for distributed teams.
 Your remote developers should be included in the same discussions as on-site team members, even those that may start out as impromptu hallway conversations.
 To facilitate these interactions and foster regular collaboration, you can leverage a range of tools intended to make remote work more seamless.

-Sarah Salenger, a web developer and analyst at 2U, describes the importance of fully embracing remote developers as team members: “For my team, it was important for us to treat all members of the team as equals, and to do everything we could to foster friendly relationships among all members.
-With our Andela developers, right away, we encouraged full participation in team meetings — like standups and retrospectives — and the use of video during calls as much as possible.
-Since our engineers pair most of the time, we embraced tools like Slack, Screenhero, and Google Hangouts to allow all team members easy communication no matter their location or timezone.
+Sarah Salenger, a web developer and analyst at 2U, describes the importance of fully embracing remote developers as team members.
+“For my team, it was important for us to treat all members of the team as equals, and to do everything we could to foster relationships among members.
+With our Andela developers, we encouraged full participation in team meetings — like standups and retrospectives — and the use of video during calls as much as possible.
 Even before we had met them in person, we had established strong working relationships with our remote developers Isaac and Oluwafemi.
-To Andela’s credit, all of the developers that I’ve worked with have understood that they are meant to be part of the team and they do not hesitate to provide input and ask questions the way any model team member should.”
+To Andela’s credit, all of the developers that I’ve worked with have understood that they are meant to be part of the team.
+They do not hesitate to provide input and ask questions the way any model team member should.”

 The positive impact of a remote workforce is clear.
 While 32% of employers report having a difficult time finding qualified employees to fill jobs, only 1 in 10 are implementing alternative work models.
 These employers are getting left behind in the race to build a competitive workforce.
 With these guidelines, you can better integrate remote developers into your team and reap the rewards in productivity, cost savings, scalability, and time savings that a remote workforce has to offer.